RosoVRgarden/VRgarden-tutorials/VRgarden_water.md

 3.4 Finally, you can add some underwater effect by adding the Crest Underwater Rendered in the camera (need testing in VR).

+## Underwater Effect

-4. If you are looking to create a good underwater effect or add to the realism of your water, look for the caustic effect (see below).
+If you are looking to create a good underwater effect or add to the realism of your water, look for the caustic effect (see below).
 You can use <b>Water Caustics Effect for URP v2</b> if you don’t want to use bigger packages such as KWS or Gaia Pro.
 It is compatible with URP and give you a variety of renderings.

 <p align="left"><img src="images/water01.jpg"/></p>